 Organisations now on the frontline and supporting people through the pandemic include banks, utility companies, schools, GPs, Citizens Advice, landlords and of course councils.
-We help these organisations to advise their customers about what support they may be eligible for from the welfare system via our award-winning Benefit and Budgeting Calculator.
+We help these organisations to advise their customers about what support they may be eligible for from the welfare system via our award-winning Better Off Calculator.
 Contact us to find out how to embed the calculator on your website here.

 View more about how LIFT can help councils deliver more effective support, and promote recovery here and listen back to Clive Jones, Luton Borough Council, talk about how they use data for recovery, below.